parthivrmenon/aws_saa/09a_rds.md

 ### Enhanced Monitoring:
 Enhanced Monitoring provides real-time OS metrics (from the host, not the database engine).
 Metrics are published to Cloudwatch Logs not Cloudwatch Metrics.
+It is disabled by default, but can be enabled anytime.
     - RDS Child Processes:
     - RDS Processes
     - OS Processes